 - DIY information resources: This allows people who don't want to pay for your service, to get information on how to do it themselves.
-For example, maybe someone doesn't want to hire you to do their bookkeeping, but would be willing to buy your information product or self-published book on how to bookkeep.
+For example, maybe someone doesn't want to hire you to do their bookkeeping but would be willing to buy your information product or self-published book on how to keep your books.

 - Teach.
 A great way to gain more clients and get paid is by offering seminars and courses online or off.

 - Affiliate marketing.
 If your service involved products or services you like and can recommend, see if they offer an affiliate program.
 For example, if you're a bookkeeper using specific software, contact the software company to see if they offer a reseller or affiliate program whereby you'd get paid for referring new customers.

 Monetizing a Blog

 If you've started an information site or blog, there are many resources for making money.
 A quick, easy option is through Google AdSense.
 AdSense is Google's online advertising program in which AdWord advertisers agree to have their ads placed on websites and blogs that contain content that's relevant to the advertiser's business.
 For example, if you had a blog on cars, those who were advertising items related to cars, such as accessories and car parts would want to advertise on your blog.